Locale runtime

 config | Validated LocaleConfig |

-getLocale({ request }) | Active locale for rendering (pass request context on server) |
+server.getLocale({ request }) | Active locale for SSR rendering (requires request) |

 localizeUrl / deLocalizeUrl | Prefix-aware URL building |

-createServerEntry(handler) | Start middleware — TanStack Start |
+server.createServerEntry(handler) | Start middleware — TanStack Start |

 User-initiated switching: Change locale — setLocale from createLocaleProvider, not the runtime directly.